Phaneesh-Katti/Breaking-Substitution-Cipher/README.md

 ### Common Words List

-The common words list is used to validate potential solutions by checking what percentage of decrypted words appear in English.
+The common words list is used to validate potential solutions by checking what percentage of common decrypted words appear in English.
 The default list includes:
 - Most frequent English words
 - Common pronouns, articles, and prepositions
 - Basic verb forms